ghost1372/ghost1372.github.io/source/DevWinUI/jsonNavigationService/index.md

 ```

 use `dev:BreadcrumbNavigator.PageTitle` and `dev:BreadcrumbNavigator.IsHeaderVisible` attached properties on your pages, for Title and Header visiblity.

+You can simplify creating `PageDictionary` by Creating a new T4 template.
+Copy-Paste following Script, this script help you to Auto Generate `PageDictionary`:

+{% note warning %}
+- Replace `$T4_NAMESPACE$` with your app namespace
+{% endnote %}

 ```t4
 <#@ template language="C#" hostspecific="true" #>